danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Articles/Getting-Started.md

     var body: some Scene {
         DocumentGroup(newDocument: MyDocument()) { file in
             ContentView(document: file.$document)
+        }
-        }.onboardingSheet {
+        .onboardingSheet(id: "my-onboarding") {
             MyModalView()
         }
     }
 }
 ```

-This will present the onboarding screen *once*, after which it will not be shown again.

-If you want to present different onboarding experiences, you can provide a custom `id` for each onboarding.
-You can also provide a custom delay and your own `UserDefaults` store.
+This will present the onboarding screen *once*, after which it will never be shown again.
+If you want to present different onboarding experiences, you can provide a custom `id` value for each onboarding.

+## How to handle onboarding presentation state

-If you want to programmatically get and set the presentation state of a certain onboarding, you can use the `documentGroupOnboardingState(...)`, `resetDocumentGroupOnboardingState(...)` and `setDocumentGroupOnboardingState(...)` `UserDefaults` extensions.
+If you want to programmatically get and set the presentation state of a certain onboarding, you can use the `UserDefault` extensions that are provided by DocumentKit, like:

+* `documentGroupOnboardingState(...)`
+* `resetDocumentGroupOnboardingState(...)`
+* `setDocumentGroupOnboardingState(...)`

+This can let you control whether or not the next presentation attempt for a certain onboarding will actually present the screen.

 ## How to present a splash screen

-We can also use the ``DocumentGroupModal`` protocol to open a splash screen when a `DocumentGroup`-based app starts.
+We can also use the modal capabilities to open a splash screen when a `DocumentGroup`-based app is launched.

 All you have to do is to add an `splashScreenSheet` or `splashScreenFullScreenCover` to the `DocumentGroup`: